ErichDonGubler/vet-wgpu/README.md

 - The `commit-list` file is a list of git long hashes of the commits we need to review.
 These are up to you; it could simply be the output from `git rev-list OLD..NEW`.
-But it should contain long commit SHAs, not short hashes.
+It must contain long commit SHAs, not short hashes.

+- The `commit-pulls-overrides.json` file holds optional manual edits to the mapping from commits to pull requests.
+We explain why this might be necessary below.

+- The remaining `.json` files hold combined intermediate results used by the `mergers-and-approvers.sh` script.

-- The `commits`, `pulls` and `reviews` subdirectories hold the raw results of individual queries from the GitHub RUST API, produced by the `github-fetch.sh` script, based on `commit-list`.
+- The `commits`, `commit-pulls`, `pulls` and `reviews` subdirectories hold the raw results of individual queries from the GitHub RUST API, produced by the `fetch-commits.sh` and `fetch-pulls.sh` scripts, based on `commit-list` and `commit-pulls-overrides.json`.
 Hopefully, you can retrieve these once and then leave them alone, to keep GitHub from rate-limiting you.

-- The `.json` files hold combined intermediate results used by the `mergers-and-approvers.sh` script.

 - The `mergers-and-approvers.tsv` file is the final result, ready for importing into Google Sheets.
 This is produced by `mergers-and-approvers.sh`.

-## Creating the config file
+## Creating the repository file

 The scripts that retrieve data from GitHub need to know which repository to operate on.
 For this, they consult the file `$work/repo.sh`, whose contents look like this:

+    repo=naga
     owner=gfx-rs
-    repo=naga

-These specify the GitHub owner and their repository the scripts should access.
+These specify the GitHub repository that the scripts should access, and the repository's owner.
 This file is `source`-ed by each script when it starts.

 ## Creating the trusted reviewers table

 The point of this exercise is to identify commits that we don't need to audit because they were either authored or reviewed by people we trust to apply the appropriate standards of review.
-The `trusted.json` file identifies who these trusted people are.
+The file `$work/trusted.json` identifies who these trusted people are.

 The file should contain a JSON object whose keys are the GitHub usernames of trusted authors/reviewers.
-The values of the keys don't matter.
+The values associated with the keys don't matter.
 For example:

     {
       "jimblandy": true,